Free Things To Do In London At Christmas

 Wander around London's Christmas markets

-There are several Christmas markets and fairs to visit in London, and many have free admission — although you will of course have to part with your pennies if something tempts you, or if you fancy warming up with a mulled wine.
+London has numerous Christmas markets and fairs, and many have free admission — although you will of course have to part with your pennies if something tempts you, or if you fancy warming up with a mulled wine.

 Visit a free light trail

 London's packed with light trails and festivals this time of year, but some are pricey to get into.
-Not so with Winter Light at Southbank Centre (until 7 January 2024), which is free to admire, and consists of a series of outdoor artworks by 10 artists, colourfully illuminated at night.
+Not so with Winter Light at Southbank Centre (until 2 January 2025), which is free to admire, and consists of a series of outdoor artworks by a dozen artists, colourfully illuminated at night.
 You could combine it with a visit to the Southbank Centre Winter Market (above).

-Seasonal festival Winter By The River pops up at London Bridge City (the south bank of the Thames between London Bridge and Tower Bridge) once again.
-It's free entry, though, as is the way with these things, there are plenty of ways to spend money if you're keen to do so (market stalls, pop-up bars, karaoke rooms).
+Seasonal festival Winter by the River pops up at London Bridge City (the south bank of the Thames between London Bridge and Tower Bridge) once again.
+It's free entry, though, as is the way with these things, there are plenty of ways to spend money if you're keen to do so (market stalls, pop-up bars).
 For a free day/night out though, time your visit to coincide with one of these free choir performances in Hay's Galleria, and enjoy the live music followed by a stroll along the river surrounded by twinkly lights.

 Admire the Ever After Garden in Grosvenor Square